7 Key Accounting Skills Every accounting advisor Should Possess

 The accounting job will always be indispensable.
 Even with automation, robotics, and artificial intelligence booming to take over manual and recurring business activities, the accounting will remain to be significantly a human’s job.
 This is because humans are innovative.

 Innovation is one of the vital accounting skills.
 No strategies and projects can kick off without tight control and solid methods applied on numbers.
 As the business world evolves, so do the accounting requirements that go with it.
-The new era needs accountants who know how to move forward with new ideas and methods.
+The new era needs accounting advisors who know how to move forward with new ideas and methods.

 2. Commercial Awareness